What is Google Chromecast and why should you care?

 - and thousands more

-There are lots of entertainment options for casting, but using Chromecast to share your photos from your phone is a really option.
+There are lots of entertainment options for casting, but using Chromecast to share your photos from your phone is a really easy option.

+Of course, if you're using the Chromecast with Google TV then most of these apps will be on the device itself, with no need to worry about casting.

 Some websites are Cast-enabled.
-Currently, YouTube, Netflix, Google Play Movies, Google Play Music, and more are Cast-enabled (see the full list here), and Google said it is adding new ones all the time.
-You will you know if a website is Cast-enabled when you see the Cast button on the website within the video player.
-For sites that are not Google Cast-enabled, you can use the Cast extension to view the content on your TV.
+Currently, YouTube, Netflix, Google Play Movies, and more are Cast-enabled, and Google is adding new ones all the time.
+You will know if a website is Cast-enabled when you see the Cast button on the website within the video player.
+For sites that are not Google Cast-enabled, you can use the browser itself - if using Chrome - to view the content on your TV.